Pretty-Good-Freedom-Tech/brainstorm/README.md

 }
 ```

-This configuration ensures that requests to `/control/` are properly routed to the control panel, and that API requests to `/control/api/` work correctly.
+### URL Structure

+Hasenpfeffr uses the following URL structure:

+- **Main Landing Page**: `https://your-domain/` - Provides links to all components and shows authentication status
+- **Control Panel**: `https://your-domain/control-panel.html` - Main control panel for managing Hasenpfeffr
+- **NIP-85 Control Panel**: `https://your-domain/nip85-control-panel.html` - Specialized control panel for NIP-85 settings
+- **Strfry Relay**: `https://your-domain/strfry/` - The Strfry Nostr relay endpoint
+- **Sign-in Page**: `https://your-domain/sign-in.html` - Authentication page for administrative actions

+### Authentication

+Hasenpfeffr's control panel is designed to be accessible in read-only mode without requiring sign-in.
+Only administrative actions require authentication with the owner's Nostr key.
+The authentication system uses the `HASENPFEFFR_OWNER_PUBKEY` from the server configuration file to verify the user's identity.

 ### Strfry Nostr Relay

 If you chose to install Strfry during the setup process, it will be configured as a systemd service and started automatically.
-The relay will be available at `https://your-domain/`.
+The relay will be available at `https://your-domain/strfry/`.

 To check the status of the Strfry service: